narwhals.selectors

 >>> import narwhals.selectors as ncs

-Let's define a dataframe-agnostic function that first converts column "b" to categorical, and then selects categorical dtypes:
+Let's convert column "b" to categorical, and then select categorical dtypes:

 ... b=nw.col("b").cast(nw.Categorical())